MicrosoftDocs/memdocs/sccm/apps/deploy-use/manage-apps-from-the-windows-store-for-business.md

 4. The app you bought will appear in the **License Information for Store Apps** node of the **Application Management** workspace.

-## Create and deploy a Configuration Manager application from a Windows Store for Business app.
+## Create and deploy a Configuration Manager application from a Windows Store for Business app

 This procedure assumes you have acquired at least one free app, or bought at least one paid online licensed app from the Windows Store for Business.